mircha5/cds/README.md

   cds -s
   1 C:\Users\user\java programs
 ```
 💻 Lets execute some Windows commands.
+This command shows the files in the directory "C:\Users\user\java programs".
 ```
   cds 1 dir
   some_date <DIR> .